 Sam attends to Laurie, then looks back over the balcony.
 Of course the body is gone.

 The famous “Halloween” theme returns.
-The screen shows night time shots of the streets and houses where the last hours of horror occurred and then the credits roll.
+The screen shows night time shots of the houses where the last hours of horror occurred, the creepy sounds of breathing behind the mask that we had been hearing throughout the movie return and get louder; and then the credits roll.

 And the crowd groaned.
 Micheal Myers is still out there.
 He will always be still out there.